trinidj/phrolova-project-v2/data/resonators/encore/talents.md

 ### Woolies Cheer Dance

 When Resonance Skill Flaming Woolies or Resonance Skill Cosmos: Rave is cast, Encore's Fusion DMG Bonus is increased by 10% for 10 seconds.

----

-## Intro Skill: Woolies Can Help!

-Encore pounces at the enemies with Cosmos, dealing Fusion DMG.

----

-## Outro Skill: Thermal Field

-Encore generates a Flame Zone centered around skill target, with a radius of 3m.
-Targets inside the Flame Zone are continuously burned, suffering Fusion DMG equal to 176.76% of Encore's ATK every 1.5s for 6s.